ciaron/QuadTreeJava/README.md

 # QuadTree

-A simple point QuadTree implementation, based on the Wikipedia description.
+A simple region QuadTree implementation for storing point data, based on the Wikipedia description.
 Include Point and BoundingBox classes, and a simple test program.

-Still missing: query the QuadTree, remove points (and rebalance if necessary)
+Still missing: query the QuadTree, remove points (and restructure if necessary)